SharvJain/ChatNote/README.md

 ©️

-A 6 in 1 Optimal App
+A 6 in 1 Optimal App..

 ChatNote is an optimal app for using chatbots, creating or recording.Here are some of the sneak peeks from the app:-